pagkly/Zed/Investopedia3/Saïd Business School (SBS).md

 Saïd Business School offers undergraduate, graduate and doctoral programs.
 The undergraduate program offers one degree, a bachelor of arts in economics and management.
 It is offered as a joint program between the business school and the economics department.

-The school offers full-time MBA, [executive MBA](https://www.investopedia.com/terms/e/executive-mba.asp), and Ph.D. programs.
+The school offers full-time MBA, [[executive MBA]](https://www.investopedia.com/terms/e/executive-mba.asp), and Ph.D. programs.
 It also offers a master of science degree in program management.
 The MBA program focuses on entrepreneurship, global rules of the game and responsible leadership.
 The executive MBA program is a 21-month program designed for people with more than five years of management experience.

 ## Saïd School of Business Mission